Georgia Qualified Income Trust Setup Guide — Qualify a Parent for Medicaid Before the Next Billing Cycle

 A Georgia Miller Trust (Qualified Income Trust) is an irrevocable trust used to qualify a Medicaid applicant whose monthly income exceeds the Georgia long-term-care income cap of $2,982 per month (CMS January 2026 figures).
 The trust must be drafted, signed, and funded in the same calendar month using the official DCH template (DFCS Medicaid Policy Manual, Section 2407 (Qualified Income Trust; effective May 2026, MT 79)).
 Medicaid eligibility begins the month the trust is funded — there is no retroactive effect, and every month of delay is another month of full private-pay nursing-home cost ($8,821–$9,429/mo in Georgia).
-This guide is the step-by-step operational walkthrough most families need: $129, instant download, money-back if DCH rejects the QIT for a reason traceable to following the kit.
+This guide is the step-by-step operational walkthrough most families need: $97, instant download , money-back if DCH rejects the QIT for a reason traceable to following the kit.

 The step-by-step playbook most Georgia families need to fund a Qualified Income Trust without paying $1,000–$2,500 for an attorney to do what is, in practice, a few hours of paperwork and one trip to the bank.
 Built directly around the official DCH template.
 Informational only — not legal advice.
+But it isn't guesswork: every step is drawn straight from DCH's own published policy, with the citation behind each claim.

-• Built on DCH's own .gov template
+- Built on DCH's own .gov template

-• Every claim cited to DCH policy
+- Every claim cited to DCH policy

-• Secure checkout by Stripe
+- Secure checkout by Stripe

-• Money-back if the trust is rejected
+- Money-back if the trust is rejected

-• The bank-refusal playbook.
+- The bank-refusal playbook.
 The single thing buyers tell other buyers about.
 Most Georgia branches have never opened a Miller Trust account and refuse on first request.
 The kit includes a verbatim script citing DFCS Medicaid Policy Manual, Section 2407 (Qualified Income Trust; effective May 2026, MT 79), the five most common refusals and how to respond to each, and a one-page resolution letter you can hand to the branch manager.

-• The 8 DCH denial traps and how to avoid each one.
+- The 8 DCH denial traps and how to avoid each one.
 Every trap cites the exact DCH policy section behind it, so you can verify before you submit — not after the denial letter arrives.

-• A pre-filled monthly funding worksheet using the CMS January 2026 figures income cap of $2,982 so you know exactly how much income to redirect each month.
+- A pre-filled monthly funding worksheet using the CMS January 2026 figures income cap of $2,982 so you know exactly how much income to redirect each month.

-• The direct link to the official DCH .gov template and a plain-English walkthrough of every field you fill in yourself.
+- The direct link to the official DCH .gov template and a plain-English walkthrough of every field you fill in yourself.

-• The "what to say to family" page — short script for when a sibling asks why you didn't just hire an attorney.
+- The "what to say to family" page — short script for when a sibling asks why you didn't just hire an attorney.
 Pre-empts the family-conflict fight before it starts.

-• The month-by-month income redirect checklist for after the account opens, so the trust stays compliant every month and Medicaid never has a reason to pull benefits.
+- The month-by-month income redirect checklist for after the account opens, so the trust stays compliant every month and Medicaid never has a reason to pull benefits.

-If your spouse is the one entering care: this kit covers the Qualified Income Trust — the income side of qualifying.
-If you're the spouse staying at home (the "community spouse"), the kit walks you through the trust itself and Section 9 orients you on the separate resource-allowance rules that protect your home and savings — but those rules are fact-specific, and for them you'll likely also want a Georgia elder-law attorney.
-The kit tells you exactly what to bring to that conversation.
+If your spouse is the one entering care: this kit covers the Qualified Income Trust — the income side of qualifying — in full.
+If you're the spouse staying at home (the "community spouse"), the kit also walks you through the trust itself, and Section 9 orients you on the separate resource-allowance rules that protect your home and savings.
+Those resource rules are fact-specific, so for them you'll likely still want aGeorgia elder-law attorney — but the kit's job is to make that a short, cheaper meeting instead of a $1,000–$2,500 one: you walk in with the trust already set up, the resource questions already identified, and the documents already gathered, so you're paying for answers, not for someone to explain the basics to you.

 The CMS January 2026 figures Georgia income cap